leahboger/Gaming_Webscraping_TopicModel/README.md

 <h2>Description</h2>
 This project aims to explore the common gaming debate between using a PC versus a Console.
 Using APIs, we scraped comments from popular subreddits and youtube videos on the subject.
-After cleaning and wrangling the data, we applied a common aspect-based sentiment model (deberta-v3-base-absa) to the comments.
+After cleaning and wrangling the data, we applied a common aspect-based sentiment analysis model (deberta-v3-base-absa) to the comments.
 We then created a methodolgy to group comments into "pro console," "pro pc," and "neutral" comments.
 From there we used Top2Vec to model topics within each category.
 <br />

 <h2>Language and Packages Used</h2>